 You do not need a fancy New York Steak to impress your guests.
 In fact a simple and more affordable cut of meat can sometimes taste even better!
 Using those marinades you got on sale can turn an ok cut of meat to an amazing cut of meat!

-The trick is to marinate your meat over night and make sure to tenderize it.
+The trick is to marinate your meat overnight and make sure to tenderize it.
 If you are going to have a lot of children at your barbecue, do not be afraid to serve hot dogs for the kids.
 (And you know lots of adults will eat one too – I always do!)

 Don't fill up the ice chest with bottles of water, soda and juice boxes.
 Instead get some pitchers and fill them up with water, slice up some cucumber and add it to the water.
 You can use just about any fruit you want to give the water a nice flavor.
 We love making this detox lime infused water.

 If you want to serve adult beverages ask your guest to bring something and make it a BYOB party.
+That way everyone can drink what they like and you end up spending a LOT less!

 Make Sides from Scratch